poppinss/co-compose/README.md

 assert.deepEqual(ctx.stack, ['fn1', 'fn2'])
 ```

-### Custom resolver
+### Custom executors
-The default behaviour is to define middleware as functions.
-However, you can define them in any shape and then use a custom resolver to execute them.
+The default behavior is to define middleware as functions.
+However, you can define them in any shape and then stick a custom executor to execute them.

 Check the following example where `ES6 classes` are used.